 How Do I Apply For More Time to Pay?

-If you need more time to pay your fine, you can visit your Provincial Offences Court office and complete an Extension of Time to Pay form or print this form online and fill out.
-When the form is completed, it must be dropped off in person at the Windsor/Essex Provincial Offences office.
-It will be submitted to a Justice of the Peace for review.
+If you need more time to pay your fine, you can complete an Extension of Time to Pay form.
+When the form is completed, it must be emailed, mailed or dropped off in person at the Windsor/Essex Provincial Offences office.
+It will be submitted to a clerk of the court for review.

-What Further Actions Can a POA Take If I Don't Pay My Ticket?
+What Further Actions Can POA Take If I Don't Pay My Ticket?

 The Provincial Offences court will pursue further collection efforts against an offender to ensure that all fines are paid in full.
-In addition to our internal collection efforts, these actions include, but are not limited to adding the fine to property taxes, sending fines to third party collections, garnishing wages and bank accounts, putting liens on properties and suspending licenses.
+In addition to our internal collection efforts, these actions include, but are not limited to adding the fine to property taxes, sending fines to third-party collections, garnishing wages and bank accounts, putting liens on properties and suspending licences.
 Additional administrative fees, interest, court fees and penalties may also be added.

 Do I Need A Lawyer If I Choose to Challenge My Case in Court?

-It is your choice to be represented by a lawyer or agent but it is not a requirement.
-You may represent yourself in the Provincial Offences Court.
+It is your choice to be represented by a lawyer or agent, but it is not a requirement.
+You may represent yourself in the Provincial Offences Court (please refer to the Guide for Self-Represented Defendants).
 However, if you choose to be represented by a lawyer or agent, it is a requirement that they attend court on your behalf with written authorization from you.
 The Law Society of Upper Canada (LSUC) offers various services to the public, including "Finding a Lawyer or Paralegal."
 The Law Society of Upper Canada's Lawyer and Paralegal Directory also allows you to search for lawyers and paralegals by name, city or postal code.